encode/django-rest-framework/docs/api-guide/permissions.md

             # Instance must have an attribute named `owner`.
             return obj.owner == request.user

-Note that the generic views will check the appropriate object level permissions, but if you're writing your own custom views, you'll need to make sure you check the object level permission checks yourself, by calling `self.has_object_permission(request, obj)` from the view.
+Note that the generic views will check the appropriate object level permissions, but if you're writing your own custom views, you'll need to make sure you check the object level permission checks yourself.
+You can do so by calling `self.check_object_permissions(request, obj)` from the view once you have the object instance.
+This call will raise an appropriate `APIException` if any object-level permission checks fail, and will otherwise simply return.

 [cite]: https://developer.apple.com/library/mac/#documentation/security/Conceptual/AuthenticationAndAuthorizationGuide/Authorization/Authorization.html
 [authentication]: authentication.md